aaron-grau/curic/rails/readings/debugging-rails.md

 **Using Better Errors**

-So better errors is going to open up whenever our code throws an exception of some sort.
-However what happens if our code isn't throwing an error, but doesn't work the way that we want it to?
+Better errors is going to open up whenever our code throws an exception of some sort.
+What happens if our code isn't throwing an error, but doesn't work the way that we want it to?

 Well luckily our controllers have a method called `fail`.
 By typing